fmtparser/fmtparser/README.md

 A trivial printf/scanf format parser, which can be useful when analyzing format strings or making compilers.

+The tool is shipped as a static (or shared) library.

 ## Building
 The project is based on CMake, so use a typical CMake approach: